Introduction:

 Admission Process:

-Application Submission: Prospective students submit applications online, including academic transcripts, letters of recommendation, a statement of purpose, and standardized test scores (e.g., GRE).
+- Application Submission: Prospective candidates submit online applications, including academic transcripts, letters of recommendation, a statement of purpose, and standardized test scores (e.g., GRE).

-Interview: Shortlisted candidates may undergo interviews to assess research interests, academic background, and suitability for the program.
+- Interview: Shortlisted applicants may undergo interviews to assess research interests, academic background, and suitability for the program.

-Selection: Admission decisions are based on a holistic evaluation, considering academic achievements, research experience, and potential contributions to the field.
+- Selection: Admission decisions are based on a holistic evaluation, considering academic achievements, research experience, and potential contributions to the field of Biochemistry.

 Eligibility:

-Educational Background: A Master's degree in Biochemistry, Chemistry, Biology, or related fields is typically required.
+- Educational Background: A Master's degree in Biochemistry, Chemistry, Biology, or related disciplines is typically required.

-GPA Requirement: Most programs mandate a minimum GPA in previous academic coursework.
+- GPA Requirement: Most programs stipulate a minimum GPA in previous academic coursework.

 Completion Time: